Haldenstrasse

-At the beginning of the 19th century, Haldenstrasse was sparsely inhabited.
-Later, at the end of the 1860s, a lively spirit of enterprise made itself felt on the Halde.
-The construction of the two residential buildings at Haldenstrasse 53 and 55 dates back to 1871, and as early as 1875, the engineer Otto Gelpke opened the Gesegnetmatt boarding house there.
-The Hotel Beau Séjour, as we know it today, was created by a four-story extension in 1905.
-The neighboring building at Haldenstrasse 55 served as a dependence of the Gesegnetmatt boarding house from about 1905 until World War I in 1914.
-Hence the double name Hotel-Pension Pilatus & Gesegnetmatt.
+At the beginning of the 19th century, Haldenstrasse was a sparsely inhabited street.
+But by the late 1860s, a lively spirit of enterprise could be felt there.
+The construction of the two residential buildings at Haldenstrasse 53 and 55 dates back to 1871.
+And in 1875, the engineer Otto Gelpke opened the Gesegnetmatt boarding house.
+A four-story extension in 1905 created the shape of Hotel Beau Séjour as we know it today.
+The neighboring building at Haldenstrasse 55 served as an annex of the Gesegnetmatt boarding house from about 1905 until World War I in 1914.
+Hence the double name: Hotel-Pension Pilatus & Gesegnetmatt.

-Right behind us, in the still existing three-story semi-detached house at Gesegnetmattstrasse 12, lived from 1892 until his death in 1924 the writer Carl Spitteler, who was the only Swiss winner of the Nobel Prize for Literature besides Hermann Hesse.
-He married a former student, the Dutchwoman Marie Op den Hooff.
-She came from a wealthy family.
-The house, called Villa Wilhelmina (after Spitteler's mother-in-law's first name), was built by his father-in-law.
+Right behind us, in the three-story two-family house at Gesegnetmattstrasse 12, lived the writer Carl Spitteler from 1892 until his death in 1924.
+Spitteler was the only other Swiss writer to win the Nobel Prize for Literature aside from Hermann Hesse.
+He married a former student, the Dutchwoman Marie Op den Hooff, who came from a wealthy family.
+The house, called Villa Wilhelmina (after Spitteler's mother-in-law), was built by his father-in-law.
 They all lived in the house together.
-Later, Carl Spitteler acquired additional land next to the villa and laid out a botanical garden.
-Today, especially the upper part is changed.
-On the whole, however, an Italian breeze still blows behind the Hotel Beau Séjour.
+Later, Carl Spitteler acquired additional land next to the villa and made a botanical garden.
+Today, the upper part is quite altered.
+Nonetheless, there is still an Italian air emanating from behind Hotel Beau Séjour.

 The Carl-Spitteler-Quai directly in front of the Beau Séjour